 Victoire put her elbows on Dunmore’s kitchen table and rested her face in her hands.
-She felt her skin with her fingertips, flinching as her fingernails skimmed over the cuts on her cheeks.
-She hoped that they wouldn't scar.
-If they did, it would look like she had a cat's whiskers.
+She felt her skin with her fingertips, flinching as her fingernails skimmed over the small cuts on her cheeks.

 “No kidding, Dun,” voiced Macario from his seat.
 His arm was wrapped in bandages, courtesy of the special St. Mungo’s team that was always on-call to treat Auror injuries.

-“Yes, sir,” said Lance, who managed to sound polite even though he looked exhausted.
+“Yes, sir,” said Lance, managing to sound polite even though he looked exhausted.

 “Victoire, since you have a personal connection with Lupin, I’d like you to work on tracking him down,” said Dunmore.
 “You can work at home.
 And you might as well take Macario with you, while he’s healing.”

 Victoire’s heart sank.
 She had been hoping that Dunmore would put her off the case because of her personal attachment.
 She didn’t want any further involvement with this – it was too painful to think that Teddy wanted to hurt her.
 That he had set up such a horrible trap for her to fall into.

 “Yes, sir,” she said, trying to echo Lance’s tone of polite obedience, and took a long draught of mead, hoping it would steady her.

 “I want you to dig deep, team,” said Dunmore.
 “Overlook nothing.
 No piece of information is trivial.”